 Many people with joint problems feel that avoiding the nightshade vegetables such as tomatoes, eggplant, and white potatoes seem to help their symptoms.
 That’s not surprising, since most nightshades are very high in lectins.

-A Few Common Foods That Contain Problem Lectins For Each Blood Type
+Common Foods to Avoid For Each Blood Type That Contain Harmful Lectins

 - Lima bean